jessicarick/msmc2_scripts/README.md

 source submit_1.txt
 ```

-**NOTE:** if you are planning to phase your data, the time to do this is after generating VCF files, and before generating input in the next step.
-Alternatively, you can generate VCF files however you’d like and then jump into the MSMC process with `Step 2`.

 ### Step 1.5 - Phasing

 If you are planning to phase your data, this is the time\!
 I won’t be explaining how to do it, but common phasing programs to use are [Beagle](https://faculty.washington.edu/browning/beagle/beagle.html) ([Browning & Browning 2007](https://www.sciencedirect.com/science/article/pii/S0002929707638828)), [fastPHASE](http://stephenslab.uchicago.edu/software.html#fastphase) ([Scheet & Stephens 2006](https://www.sciencedirect.com/science/article/pii/S000292970763701X)), and [SHAPEIT2](https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html) ([Delaneau et al. 2013](https://doi.org/10.1016/j.ajhg.2013.09.002)).

+Alternatively, you can generate VCF files however you’d like and then jump into the MSMC process with `Step 2`.

 ## Step 2 - Generate Input